Washington Valley, New Jersey: American ownership

 In the 18th century, Washington Valley became a suburb of the city of Morristown; residents would travel into town for church services and to sell farm products.
 A schoolhouse is the only non-residential historic building in Washington Valley, displaying its lack of significant local commerce and industry.
 The legacy of its connection to Morristown continues today.

 In 1806, the Washington Turnpike was built as an improvement to an 18th century road.
 Today the turnpike is referred to as Mendham Road and New Jersey Route 24.

 In 1852, the district was first referred to as Washington Valley by school superintendents, who created the Washington Valley School District.

 Circa 1960, the Morris County Municipal Utilities Authority purchased land along the Whippany River in an effort to construct a reservoir.
 In 1960, as a response, local residents including Barbara Hoskins and Caroline Foster of Fosterfields wrote and published Washington Valley: An Informal History to prevent reservoir development in Washington Valley.
 The effort was successful as the Morris County Municipal Utilities Authority turned over its acreage to the Morris County Park Commission.

 Historic properties

 There are several historic properties in the encompassing Washington Valley Historic District, which was added to the National Register of Historic Places on November 12, 1992 for its significance in agriculture, architecture, education, transportation, and community planning.
 The district includes 117 contributing buildings, 17 contributing structures, one contributing object and one contributing site.
+The Washington Valley Historic District covers nearly 2000 acres centered on the upper reaches of the Whippany River and retains a pastoral setting in sharp contrast to the suburban development in communities surrounding the valley.

 The Washington Valley Schoolhouse, a one-room schoolhouse built in 1869 and located at the intersection of Washington Valley Road and Schoolhouse Lane, was added to the NRHP on October 15, 1973.

 The John Smith House, built in 1812 and located at 124 Washington Valley Road, was added to the NRHP on January 1, 1976.